Crop fires, a weapon of war, ruin Iraqi, Syrian harvests

 Syria had suffered a dire pre-war draught that left the country and the region that traded with it in a worsening food insecurity.
 The crop burning remains localized and can’t be compared to pre-war devastation, Beals said.

-“However, it is only the beginning of the summer and if the fires continue it could lead to a crisis,” Beals said.
+“However, it is only the beginning of the summer and if the fires continue it could lead to a crisis,” she said.